pavelihno/smart-resume/README.md

 # Smart Resume

-Smart Resume helps you craft consistent résumés and cover letters from a single profile.
+Smart Resume helps you craft consistent resumes and cover letters from a single profile.
 The app stores your professional information in MongoDB, lets you tweak document templates from the web UI, and exports polished PDFs (or LaTeX files) that you can send directly to recruiters.